Figure skating in the United States: History

 During the 1860s, Jackson Haines created and popularized figure skating in the United States.

 In 1914, the first U.S. Figure Skating Championships were held.

 In 1928, Maribel Vinson set the record for most U.S. national championship titles at 9.
 Michelle Kwan has since tied this record.

-At the 1948 Olympics, American Dick Button became the first person to land a double axel in competition, having only landed it for the first time days earlier.
+At the 1948 Olympics, 14-year-old American Dick Button became the first person to land a double axel in competition, having only landed it for the first time days earlier.
 He then became the first to land a triple jump in competition at the Oslo 1952 Olympic Winter Games.

-In 1953, Tenley Albright became the first American woman to win a world championship title.
+In 1953, 15-year-old Tenley Albright became the first American woman to win a world championship title.
 In 1956, she became the first American woman to win an Olympic gold medal.

 In 1956, synchronized skating was founded in Ann Arbor Michigan by Dr. Richard J. Porter.
 His team, the Hockettes began skating in between the periods at University of Michigan hockey games.

-In 1961, the United States world team was headed to the World Championships in when their flight, Sabena Flight 548 crashed, killing the entire world team.
+In 1961, the United States national team was headed to the World Championships in Czechoslovakia when their flight, Sabena Flight 548 crashed, killing the entire world team.

 In 1976, Dorothy Hamill became the last female skater to win Olympic gold without including a triple jump.

 In 1984, the first United States Synchronized Skating Championships was held.

 In July 1990, the ISU stopped including figures as part of competitions, impacting American and International competitions.

 In 1992, Kristin Yamaguchi became the first Asian American woman to win an Olympic gold medal in figure skating, and in 1998, she became the first Asian American to be inducted into the World Figure Skating Hall of Fame.